 If you thought the RTH and visioning systems were good on the Mavic Pro, wait until you try the Phantom 4 Pro.
 Obstacle avoidance sensors are deployed on all sides except upward, so you are almost certain to not crash during automated flight.

 The Phantom 4 Pro, as with most in the Phantom drones line, is a great machine to consider beyond the scope of RTH functionality.
-Check out the DJI Phantom 4 Pro for $1,149 or add a display to the remote in the Phantom 4 Pro+ for $1,749.
-Regular price is $1,499 and $1,799, watch for sales often around $1,200 and $1,550.
+Check out the DJI Phantom 4 Pro for $1,549 or add a display to the remote in the Phantom 4 Pro+ for $1,994.
+Regular price is $1,499 and $1,799, watch for sales often around $1,200 and $1,550, but they may be hard to find, as the drone has recently been discontinued.

 Hubsan may be known for it’s affordable toy-class machines, but the H501S Brushless is well beyond the average of their entry level fliers.
 GPS and other functions make for a reliable drone that has a decent camera, but is still a little shy of capturing the same quality as the rest of the drones on this list.